shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-ova-install-update-01.md

 <properties
-   pageTitle="Instalación de actualizaciones en la matriz virtual de StorSimple | Microsoft Azure" description="Se describe cómo usar la interfaz de usuario web de la matriz virtual de StorSimple para aplicar actualizaciones mediante el portal y el método de revisiones." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Install Updates on a StorSimple Virtual Array | Microsoft Azure" description="Describes how to use the StorSimple Virtual Array web UI to apply updates using the portal and hotfix method" services="storsimple" documentationCenter="NA" authors="alkohli"